 - Exercise.
 Running, brisk walking, and other forms of aerobic exercise improve symptoms of mild to moderate depression.

-and your heart rate slows.
-Filling the needs of animals and plants can help you
+- Work in the garden or play with a pet.
+Plants and pets can be very therapeutic.
+When you pet an animal, your blood pressure goes down and your heart rate slows.
+Filling the needs of animals and plants can help you feel useful.

 - Visit a friend.
 Spending time with a good friend may help you forget about your problems for a while and help you see the brighter side of life.

 - Have a massage or a manicure, or get your hair cut.

 - Rearrange your furniture.

 - Talk with your health professional about nonprescription medicines, such as SAM-e.

 - Talk to your health professional or pharmacist before taking complementary medicines.
 Some can interfere with other medicines.

 - Do not use alcohol or other mood-altering drugs while you are taking a nonprescription medicine.